Tarun-Srivastava/Ecom/README.md

 Work in progress
 # E-Commerce Travel Website

-This is a sample e-commerce travel website built with React.js, styled-components, custom effects, and Material UI icons.
+This is a sample e-commerce website built with React.js, styled-components, custom effects, and Material UI icons.

 ## Table of Contents